jvont/scheme-y/README.md

 <br>

-Scheme-y is yet another implementation of Scheme.
-The main objective of this project is to create a full Scheme interpreter, prioritizing code readability and simplicity over performance.
-It is broken up into the following parts, in recommended reading order:
+Scheme-y is an incomplete implementation of Scheme.
+The main objective of this project is to create a minimal Scheme interpreter in C, making it possible to implement all remaining procedures in Scheme itself.
+It is broken up into the following parts (in recommended reading order):

 `object` - Scheme's object model.
 Contains `read` and `write` operations for parsing and outputting object representations.